-Interest Expense
+Interest Expense.
 Interest expense for the periods presented primarily relates to the issuance of 9.00% secured convertible promissory notes, commencing in February 2018 through August 2018, as described below under Liquidity and Capital Resources.
 Principal and interest as of February 27, 2019, the closing date of the IPO and December 31, 2018 totaled \$13,793,000 and \$13,606,000, respectively.
-Concurrent with the closing of the IPO, in accordance with the related agreements, all outstanding principal and interest for the 9.00% convertible notes outstanding was automatically converted into 1,475,164 shares of the Company's common stock at a conversion price of \$9.35.
+Concurrent with the closing of the IPO on February 27, 2019, in accordance with the related agreements, all outstanding principal and interest for the 9.00% convertible notes outstanding was automatically converted into 1,475,164 shares of the Company's common stock at a conversion price of \$9.35.
+As of and subsequent to February 27, 2019, there was no debt outstanding.
+As a result of the automatic conversion of the 2018 Notes (defined below) and the application of conversion accounting, the Company recorded an immediate charge to interest expense of \$1,384,000, representing the write-off of the unamortized balance of debt discounts associated with the 2018 warrants and cash commissions and warrants issued to third parties.
+Unamortized debt discounts at June 30, 2019 and December 31, 2018 totaled \$0 and \$2,684,000, respectively.